firelab/wns/README.md

  ++++ I THINK the issue is I should change the IP fetching code because it does not seem to be the best way right now

+ If there's any issues where there are duplicated run values in the table for one lat long, you can maybe just add them up to see how much that user totaled.

 /******************************************************************************